 1. Assessment of prospects

 The Board considers five years to be an appropriate time horizon for our strategic plan, being the period over which the Group actively focuses on its development pipeline and resulting capital investment programme.
-As part of our longer-term considerations, to support capacity planning, climate change modelling and assessment of projects which will take longer to reach meaningful revenue, the Group does prepare forecasts for a period of more than five years; however, a period greater than five years is considered too long for the strategic plan given the inherent uncertainties involved.
+As part of our longer-term considerations, to support capacity planning and assessment of projects which will take longer to reach meaningful revenue, the Group does prepare forecasts for a period of more than five years; however, a period greater than five years is considered too long for the strategic plan given the inherent uncertainties involved.

 2. Viability period

-The Directors have assessed the viability of the Group over the five-year period to September 2027, being the period covered by the Group’s Board-approved strategic plan.
+The Directors have assessed the viability of the Group over the five-year period to September 2028, being the period covered by the Group’s Board-approved strategic plan.

 3. Assessment of viability

 To make their assessment of viability, the Directors have tested a number of additional scenarios on the base case position of the five-year strategic plan.
 These scenarios encompass key trading assumptions combined with the potential impact of crystallisation of one or more of the principal risks over the five-year period.
-Whilst each of the principal risks has a potential impact, the scenario analysis has been focused on those considered to have the most significant financial impact, primarily to the revenue growth of the Group.
+Whilst each of the principal risks has a potential impact, the scenario analysis has been focused on those considered to have the most significant financial impact, primarily on the revenue growth of the Group.
 The risks have been assessed for their potential impact on the Group’s business model, future trading and funding structure.

 The downside scenarios applied to the strategic plan are as follows: